Brushy Bill Roberts: Hico, Texas

 At the time of his death, Brushy Bill lived on West 2nd Street in Hico.
 He was buried in the county seat of Hamilton, 20 miles south of Hico.
 Despite the discrepancies noted above, the Hico Chamber of Commerce has capitalized on his claim by opening the "Billy the Kid Museum" in the historic Western section of Hico.
 In the downtown is a marker devoted to Brushy Bill: "Ollie L. 'Brushy Bill' Roberts, alias Billy the Kid, died in Hico, Texas, December 27, 1950.
 He spent the last days of his life trying to prove to the world what he claimed was his true identity, and to obtain the pardon promised to Billy the Kid by the governor of the territory of New Mexico (Lew Wallace).

 In popular culture

+Brushy Bill's quest to prove that he was the real Billy the Kid is dramatized in the 1990 film Young Guns II, where Billy the Kid and an elderly Brushy Bill are both portrayed by the film's star Emilio Estevez.